Lok lok in Singapore

 Northern Chinese cuisine’s take on lok lok is known as chuan er, or chuan chuan.
 These have taken off in Singapore, in part thanks to places like BBQ Box.
-Having been around since 2016, BBQ Box sells a lengthy host of chuan chuan that spans classics like beef, mutton, and sausages, to Singaporean-style bites like ngoh hiang.
+Having been around since 2016, BBQ Box sells a lengthy host of chuan chuan that spans classics including beef, mutton, and sausages, to Singaporean-style bites such as ngoh hiang.
 Choose from original, spicy, or mala spicy skewers, with prices starting from $1.20.

 They also have four outlets islandwide, in Chinatown, Bugis, Bukit Timah, and Geylang.

 Punggol kakis looking for a suppertime binge can look to Dai Lou.
 Starting at 10:30pm daily, and running till 2am, choose from over 40 types of lok lok with prices starting at $1.
 Four different types of sauces accompany the skewers: satay, salted egg yolk, sambal, and Thai chilli.

 What’s even more unique is that this dining spot is in Marina Country Club, so you dine while overlooking a bay full of yachts.
 Beer prices here are cheap too, so you can easily spin this into a TGIF activity.

 For more food in the area, check out our Punggol food guide.

 Address: 11 Northshore Drive, #01-0R, Marina Country Club, Singapore 828670

 Opening hours: Daily 12pm to 2am

 Newly-opened Satay Lok Lok at Sin Ming sells a trio of delicious skewers: lok lok, satay, and moo ping (Thai skewer street food).
 Prices for lok lok are a flat $1 a stick, while charcoal-grilled satay goes as low as $0.70, and moo ping is priced at $2 each.